+On possible aspects to improve the test set, the following comments were made:

 Hallway scene has a very low rate, but on the other hand seems good for visual testing, also has noise.
+Several experts supported keeping it.

 Fashion lady has a very low rate, due to the fact that fine details are rare (except for some areas); on the other hand, it was commented that it has local gradients which is also important to be properly reconstructed in HDR

-It might be useful to find a replacement for one of the Gregory sequences (should be replaced by another sequence taken directly from a smartphone).
-The scarf sequence which has higher bitrate should be kept.
+It might be useful to find a replacement for one of the Gregory sequences (should be replaced by another sequence taken directly from a smartphone camera without compression).
+If a replacement is found, the scarf sequence which needs higher bitrate should be kept.